Back to top

 We can’t control the weather but we can take practical steps to keep ourselves safe during a heatwave.

-• You should cancel or postpone outdoor activities and stay cool, stay hydrated and stay informed.
+You should cancel or postpone outdoor activities and stay cool, stay hydrated and stay informed.

-• Don’t use the stove or oven to cook – it will make you and your house hotter.
+• Avoid the use of a stove or oven – it will make you and your house warmer.

 • Take cool showers or baths to cool down.

-• Do not engage in very strenuous activities and get plenty of rest.
+• Avoid engaging in strenuous activities in the hot hours of the day and get plenty of rest.

 • Check on a friend or neighbour and have someone do the same for you.